 Potty-training is an important and essential milestone in a child’s life.
 But with every milestone there are challenges.
 When you’re transitioning a child from diapers to the toilet, there’s bound to be a few accidents.

 Many parents have two goals when choosing a potty training method for their child:

 - Potty train him/her as quickly as possible

 Although you’re aware accidents and mess come with the business of toilet training a toddler, you might be surprised to discover all the different potty training methods out there.
-But what method is right for you and your child?
+But which method is right for you and your child?

 The Timer Method

 As the name implies, the timer method is all about structuring a potty time routine around a timer.
 To properly apply this method, start setting a timer at desired intervals.
-Some people do 20 minutes some do every 45 minutes.
+Some people do 20 minutes, while some do every 45 minutes.
 The timed intervals are all dependent on how often your child tolerates the routine.

 The timer method requires parents to allot a lot of time to toilet training.
 Days to weeks in fact.
 It’s considered to be a “potty training boot camp.”